php-ru/symfony-docs-ru/service_container/parameters.rst

 Binary Values as Parameters
 ---------------------------

-.. versionadded:: 4.1
-    The support for binary values in container parameters was introduced in Symfony 4.1

 If the value of a container parameter is a binary value, set it as a base64 encoded value in YAML and XML configs and use the escape sequences in PHP: